-- Draw up a lease by putting everything in writing for the protection of both parties.
+- Draw up a lease by putting everything in writing to protect both parties.

 - Use the services of a good lawyer in drawing up the appropriate contract

-Make sure you only choose the tenants who are capable of paying rent and present the least property damage.
+Ensure you only choose the tenants capable of paying rent and present the least property damage.

-Giving your property on rent also requires you to maintain it regularly to ensure that it will last longer and give a higher return.
+Giving your property on rent also requires you to maintain it regularly to ensure it lasts longer and provides a higher return.

 - Do a periodic checkup of the property